-Quality coaching results in the consistent achievement of four types of athlete outcomes.
-Referred to as the 4C's, the four athlete outcomes are competence, confidence, connection, and character.
-Emphasis on the 4C's is consistent with an athlete-centred coaching approach and will lead to better player retention.
+Quality coaching results in the consistent achievement of six types of athlete outcomes.
+Referred to as the 6C's, the six athlete outcomes are connection, creativity, character, care and compassion, confidence and competence.
+Emphasis on the 6C's is consistent with an athlete-centred coaching approach and will lead to better player retention.